 The main approach I use for Communication Counseling is the "Imago Dialogue", a three step process for connection developed by Harville Hendrix, PhD and Helen LaKelly Hunt, PhD.
 Although it looks simple, the process was formulated through extensive study of psychological theories of relationship, and clinical work with couples.
 The three steps in the process are mirroring, validation and empathy.

-1. If you ask him a question, then allow him time to answer without explaining to him why he is wrong.
+If you ask him (or her) a question, then allow him time to answer without explaining to him why he is wrong.

 13. Don’t start these conversations late at night.

 14. Set a time limit on these talks and let him know what it is, and then stick to it!